gotopple/go-examples/go-service-config-with-ssm/README.md

 ## On Modern Configuration and Secret Management in AWS

-The enclosed application demonstrates the use of SSM parameters for retrieving secret and other sensitive application cofiguration.
+The enclosed application demonstrates the use of SSM parameters for retrieving secret and other sensitive application configuration.
 SSM is an ideal application configuration storage and last mile delivery solution.
 It provides:

 * First-class API management of key-value data
 * Support for both clear String and SecureString types where data is protected transparently by AWS Key Management Service